Task types

 When creating task types, the behavior of the tasks is determined.

-For a detailed description of creating new task types see article Create new task type.
+For a detailed description of creating new task types, see article Create new task type.

-Example task type Ordering
+Example task type 'Ordering'

-Example task step 1 Approval (of order)
+Step 1 Approval (of order)

-Click on > in front of the task with Open status.
+To approve a task, click on > in front of the task with Open status.
 The following screen is opened:

 1. Approve the task which transfers it to the person responsible for the step Realization